esentri/domainlifecycles/getting-started/english/features/domainobject_builders_en.md

 # Domain-Object Builders

-Das Builder-Modul ermöglicht Support für das DDD-Factory-Pattern und bietet optional noch Lombok Builder Kompatibilität.
+The Builder module enables support for the DDD Factory pattern and offers optional Lombok Builder compatibility.

 ---